 - A commitment to continued development of expertise and knowledge.

-- A responsibility to clients and to the profession services we provide
+- A responsibility to clients and to the professional services we provide.

-- Monthly Chapter Meetings in Brisbane, Sydney, Melbourne, Adelaide & Perth
+- Monthly Chapter Meetings in Brisbane, Sydney, Melbourne and Perth.

-- Professional Devt Workshops in Chapters as scheduled based on 8 Professional Speaking Competencies
+- Professional Development Workshops in Chapters based on 8 Professional Speaking Competencies.

-A select group of people are Life Members of National Speakers in recognition of their great service to the Association and the speaking profession in Australia.
+A select group of people are Life Members of Professional Speakers in recognition of their great service to the Association and the speaking profession in Australia.

-Members of National Speakers abide by a Code of Conduct.
+Members of Professional Speakers abide by a Code of Professional Conduct.
 To ensure that these are maintained to the highest standards, there is a standard procedure for dealing with complaints.

-Our Association Values are an important guide to members, the business and broader community about who we are and what we stand for as members of National Speakers.
+Our Association Values are an important guide to members, the business and broader community about who we are and what we stand for as members of Professional Speakers Australia.
 Our Values are guiding principles to assist our individual and collective thoughts, words, decisions and actions.

 In their most practical use, our Association Values are used as a reference point for decision making, particularly at board or chapter leadership level especially in regard to policy.